 This project will replace the Intake Tower bar screens and sluice gates, replace the side plates and heaters for the tainter gates, strengthen the gates, replace the coating on the gates, and replace the concrete spillway surface.
 It is estimated to take approximately two years to complete.

 The community impact of the project is that the Triadelphia Reservoir may be lowered significantly so that most middle range rain events will not damage the work efforts.
 Once construction begins recreation areas located along the reservoir, including boat ramps will be closed to the public.
-The Azalea Garden will remain open but with limited parking.
-There will be some truck traffic and Brighton Dam Road will be reduced to a one lane bridge over Brighton Dam with the traffic flow being controlled by traffic lights.
+There will be some truck traffic and Brighton Dam Road will be reduced to a one-lane bridge over Brighton Dam with the traffic flow being controlled by traffic lights.